Delicious and always tender pork tenderloin, with a souvlaki marinade and served with a cherry tomato salad. Cook in the oven, a grill pan or the BBQ.

 Cook's Notes

-While I've detailed the non-BBQ method here, you can certainly take these same ingredients and instructions and cook the pork on the BBQ instead.
+- While I’ve detailed the oven method here, you can certainly take these same pork souvlaki marinade and cook the pork on the BBQ instead.
 Either do it butterflied, as I have done here, or you can cube the pork tenderloin and thread onto skewers for the grill, if you prefer.

-Top Tip!
 Pork should be cooked to 145F internal temperature.
 At that temperature, the pork will be juicy and have a little pink in the centre.
-If you prefer no pink, cook closer to 160F internal temperature.
-When it comes to internal temperature, why guess?
+If you prefer no pink, cook closer to 150F internal temperature.
+And when it comes to internal temperature, why guess?
 An instant-read thermometer is one of the best additions you can make to your kitchen, I think.

 Ingredients

-- 3 Tbsp lemon juice (preferably freshly squeezed)
+- 3 Tablespoons lemon juice, preferably freshly squeezed

-- 2-3 tsp dried oregano leaves (less if powdered oregano, more if fresh)
+- 2-3 teaspoons dried oregano leaves, less if powdered oregano, more if fresh

 - Freshly ground pepper